defunkydrummer/lisp-xl/README.markdown

 The software is still work in progress, it works, but for example there are some issues:

-* Date fields are still untested (won't be so difficult to make them work, though)
-* Custom format fields might not be imported correctly (again, shouldn't be so hard to make them work).
+* See TODO.

 The code itself could have been implemented in a much shorter and simple way, however with lower performance.
-Performance was one of my main concerns.
+Performance is still one of my main concerns.
 A current performance bottleneck is the ZIP expansion of the XLSX file.
 The "deflate" function used is IMO slow and could be reimplemented.

 ## Installation